ysard/MultiupMaNaGeR/README.md

 # Translations

-For now, French (default) and English languages are supported.
+For now, French (default), English and Spanish languages are supported.
-`multiupManager_en.qm` must be on the same folder as the executable if you want to have a translation of the application.

 Note : Anly help about this is appreciated !